-Playwright, screenwriter, director and university faculty Jeffrey Stanley is a recipient of a 2018-19 Fulbright-Nehru Fellowship to travel to India to research some specific aspects of Bengali film and theatre history, with the intended result being a book that is part scholarly work and part memoir, as well as develop new university courses and solo performances.
+Playwright, screenwriter, director and NYU faculty Jeffrey Stanley is a recipient of a 2018-19 Fulbright-Nehru Fellowship to travel to India to research some specific aspects of Bengali film and theatre history, with the intended result being a book that is part scholarly work and part memoir, as well as develop new university courses and solo performances.
 He was a recipient of a 2014-15 Amtrak Writers Residency and was a judge for the 2015-16 round.
-He is currently completing his most recent screenplay LITTLE ROCK, a bio-pic about artist Copy Berg, the first officer to sue the US military for anti-gay discrimination, based on the book Get Off My Ship: Ensign Berg vs. the US Navy by E. Lawrence Gibson.
-He sometimes performs his autobiographical, supernatural comic monologue BONEYARDS which premiered in the 2013 Philly Fringe.
+He is currently completing his most recent screenplay LITTLE ROCK, a bio-pic about artist and Navy Ensign Vernon "Copy" Berg, the first officer to legally challenge the US military for anti-gay discrimination, based on the book Get Off My Ship: Ensign Berg vs. the US Navy by E. Lawrence Gibson.
+He sometimes performs his autobiographical, supernatural comic monologue BONEYARDS in Philadelphia and New York City.
 He has appeared as a guest writer in The New York Times, Washington Post, Time Out New York, New York Press, The Brooklyn Rail, and Hemispheres.
 He teaches undergraduate playwriting, screenwriting, theatre history and script analysis courses at New York University Tisch School of the Arts and at Drexel University Westphal College of Media Arts & Design and the Lee Strasberg Theatre and Film Institute.